-- The students will be able to comprehend the underlying structures of a manifold and verify them on standard examples of manifolds and submanifolds. - The student will be able to formulate the tangent space to a manifold from that of other manifolds, and also how to integrate a form obtained by an induced map. - The students will be able to understand Lie groups and their Lie algebras through matrix examples, later adjoint representation and finally understanding a homogenous space through Lie group actions (emphasizing on standard examples)
+- The students will be able to comprehend the underlying structures of a manifold and verify them on standard examples of manifolds and submanifolds. - The student will be able to formulate the tangent space to a manifold from that of other manifolds, and also how to integrate a form obtained by an induced map. - The students will be able to understand Lie groups and their Lie algebras through matrix examples, later adjoint representation and finally understanding a homogenous space through Lie group actions(emphasizing on standard examples)

 Unit 1: Differentiable Manifolds - Topological Manifolds - charts, atlases, smooth structures - smooth maps and diffeomorphisms - cut-off functions and partition of unity - coverings and discrete groups - regular submanifolds - manifolds with boundary.
-14 periods

 Unit 2: The tangent structure - tangent space and maps - tangents of products - tangent and cotangent bundles - vector fields and 1-forms - line integrals and conservative fields - moving frames.
-14 periods

 Unit 3: Immersion and Submersion - Immersions - Immersed and weakly embedded submanifolds - submersions.

+Unit 4: Lie Groups - Linear Lie groups - Lie group homomorphisms - Lie algebras and exponential maps - adjoint representation - Maurer-Cartan form - Lie group actions - homogenous spaces - combining representations.

 12 periods

-Unit 4: Lie Groups - Linear Lie groups - Lie group homomorphisms - Lie algebras and exponential maps - adjoint representation - Maurer-Cartan form - Lie group actions - homogenous spaces - combining representations.12 periods 52 PeriodsTOTAL52 Periods
+TOTAL

-1. Jeffrey M. Lee, Manifolds and Differential geometry, Graduate studies in Mathematics, Volume 107, American Mathematical Society, Indian Edition.
+1. Jeffrey M. Lee, Manifolds and Differential Geometry, Graduate Studies in Mathematics, Volume 107, American Mathematical Society, Indian Edition.
 [Chapters: 1, 2, 3 and 5].